mjkpolo/Zybo-Z7-20-Wiki/Linux-Kernel-Module-for-Hardware-Mutex.md

 We need to add an elf file to the Microblaze's block memory so that messages copied into the shared memory buffer.
 To do this, we will create a Project in Vitis, compile a program, and "associate the elf file" in the block design.

 To create the project you must import the hardware description file.
-Either generate a `.xsa` file with the block design above, or just use [this]() `.xsa` file.
+To generate one, go to `File -> Export -> Export Hardware...`

 Copy [this](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20/-/blob/BlockMemMutex/sw/main.c) file into your src folder of your Vitis project.
+Build the project, and inside the `Debug` folder, you should have `<project name>.elf`.
+Go back to your Vivado project, open the block design, and right click on the Microblaze IP.
+Go to `Associate ELF Files...` and click the three dots by `Design Sources / design_1 / microblaze_0` to select the elf file.
+Now, export the `.xsa` file again, and we will use it in the Petalinux build.